Child discipline – probably the least enjoyable part of parenting.

 5. Externalizing Behavior

 Numerous studies have found that harsh or punitive punishments, especially those in the form of physical punishment, will lead to future aggression in children even though it may deter the child’s negative behavior in the moment.

 Punitive punishments are also implicated in Oppositional Defiant Disorder (ODD).

 6. Become Bullies And/Or Victims

-When parents try to change behavior by fear, they are modeling how to use superior positions or their larger sizes to intimidate.
-They are also normalizing such practice.
+When parents try to change behavior by fear, they are modeling how to use superior positions or strength to intimidate.
+They are also normalizing abusive behavior.

 7. Worse Academic Performance

 The world’s longest running longitudinal Panel study started in 1968 by University of Michigan reveals the relationship between punitive discipline and children’s school performance.

 Researchers found that homes that use punitive discipline, such as punishment, lecturing or restricting activities (that are otherwise not affecting academic studies) are associated with lower academic achievement compared to homes that have warm parent-child interactions and use reasoning to teach.

 The chain of psychological events that leads to the development of a disciplined child is a complex process.